metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Gerald Everett contributing on offense as a pass-catching weapon.

 Russell Wilson clearly missing some zip in his deep throws.
 Either they're inaccurate or they're a little underthrown.

+Aaron Rodgers on the other hand, has been on point.
+His ability to maneuver in the pocket is impressive.

+It's pretty cool seeing Green Bay's offense scheme things up so that multiple skill players are running routes along the same half of the field.

 ***